citizenfx/natives/CAM/StopRenderingScriptCamsUsingCatchUp.md

 ```

 ```
-NativeDB Added Parameter 4: int renderingOptions : An integer bitmask of renderingOptionFlags to apply specific rendering behaviors during the transition.
+NativeDB Added Parameter 4: int renderingOptions : An integer bitmask of eRenderingOptionFlags to apply specific rendering behaviors during the transition.
 RO_NO_OPTIONS signifies no special options are applied.
 ```

 ```